dosssman/doss.github.io/_projects/2022-05-charybdis-build.md

 **Other:**
 - Clear case
-- Trackball with 3D printed BTU instead of the default bearings **TODO: Add links**
+- Trackball with [3D printed BTU instead](https://github.com/Bastardkb/Charybdis/tree/main/files/mods/printable-btu) of the default bearings
 - RGB key back-light
 - Hot-swappable key switches
 - Socketed Elite-C micro-controller (MCU)

 ## Benefits

-- Departing from the tradditional staggered key layout toward _columnar_ or _staggered ortholinear_ (such as ErgoDash too) is a net positive.
+- Departing from the traditional staggered key layout toward _columnar_ or _staggered ortholinear_ (such as ErgoDash too) is a net positive.
 Charybdis brings this aspect one step further by adding depths to match the different lengths of each finger.
 - Split and tented keyboard allows for healthier and more comfortable posture.
 Namely, pronation of the forearms is reduced thanks to the tenting that makes the board more *vertical*.
 Meanwhile, having a split keyboard let's you keep the back straight, the chest out and the arms wide and stretched, which should be a more natural position overall.
 [More intuitive explanation on the benefits here](https://www.youtube.com/watch?v=i4TCbc9oB1E&ab_channel=ShortCircuit).
 - The thumb, criminally underused on traditional keyboards is empowered with thumb key clusters, increasing typing efficiency.
 - Frees up some real estate on the desk, makes it more flexible.